View from One World Observatory

 • Location

-Thinking about visiting Empire State Building or One World Observatory?
+Thinking about visiting the Empire State Building or One World Observatory?

 Save up to 50% on admission to Top of the Rock plus your choice of other top New York attractions with the New York City Explorer Pass!
-Please note, tickets to One World Observatory are separately ticketed and not available as part of the New York City Explorer Pass.
-Another great observatory for amazing city views is the Empire State Building (also available on the Explorer pass).
-Check out our post on comparing the Top of the Rock vs Empire State Building.
+Please note: One World Observatory is separately ticketed and not available on the Go City® New York passes.

 Both observation decks feature special exhibits and experiences as part of general admission, here’s a summary of what each experience includes: